awsdocs/amazon-ses-developer-guide/doc-source/send-email-verify-address-custom.md

 ### Q13\.
 Why do I receive `ProductionAccessNotGranted` errors when I send custom verification emails?<a name="send-email-verify-address-custom-faq-q13"></a>

 The `ProductionAccessNotGranted` error indicates that your account is still in the Amazon SES sandbox\.
 You can only send custom verification emails if your account has been removed from the sandbox\.
-For more information, see [Moving Out of the Amazon SES Sandbox](request-production-access.md)\.
+For more information, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.